-The Altar inside the Church of Holy Sepulchre
+The Church of the Holy Sepulchre in Old Jerusalem

 It was first established in 333 AD by Roman Emperor Constantine.
 Legend says that his mother Queen Helena, later St Helena, discovered the place of Golgotha during her visit in 326 AD.
 The site was selected.